Order of the Cross of Liberty

 The Order of the Cross of Liberty (Vapaudenristin ritarikunta; Frihetskorsets orden) is one of three official state orders in Finland, along with the Order of the White Rose of Finland and the Order of the Lion of Finland.

+The awards of the Order of the Cross of Liberty can be granted for both civil and military merits.
+They are usually conferred on the Flag Day of the Finnish Defence Forces and on Finland's Independence Day but may also be awarded on other occasions as needed.

+With the exception of the Mannerheim Cross, the class of an award to be conferred depends on the recipient's military rank or an equivalent civilian status.
+Crosses of Liberty are primarily awarded to officers, while Medals of Liberty are given to non-commissioned officers and enlisted personnel.
+The Cross of Liberty is awarded for military merits with swords and for civil merits without swords.
+To recognize exceptional performance on the front line or leadership during wartime, the Cross of Liberty may be conferred upon a soldier adorned with oak leaves.
+The Medal of Liberty is awarded to military personnel, while the Cross of Liberty Medal of Merit is granted to civilians.
+During wartime, the Cross of Liberty with swords or the Medal of Liberty may also be awarded to civilians.

+The Mannerheim Cross is also the highest Finnish military award for gallantry and can be awarded in two classes.

 Organisation

 The President of Finland is the Grand Master of the Order of the White Rose of Finland and of the Order of the Lion of Finland, and usually of the Order of the Cross of Liberty as well, Grand Mastership of which is attached to the position of Commander-in-chief.
 All of these orders are administered by boards consisting of a chancellor, a vice-chancellor and at least four members.
 The orders of the White Rose of Finland and the Lion of Finland have a joint board.

 History

-The Order of the Cross of Liberty was founded on March 4, 1918, upon the initiative of Carl Gustaf Emil Mannerheim.
-The Finnish artist Akseli Gallen-Kallela was commissioned to design the Order's insignia with the Old-Scandinavian Fylfot.
+The Order of the Cross of Liberty was founded on March 4, 1918, upon the initiative of Regent of Finland Carl Gustaf Emil Mannerheim.
+He had commissioned the artist Akseli Gallen-Kallela to design awards and other insignia for the White Army towards the end of February 1918.

-At its foundation there were seven classes: grand cross, cross of liberty (1st to 4th Class) and the medal of liberty (1st and 2nd Class).
-The decorations of the Order of the Cross of Liberty were initially conferred only in time of war.
-A decree was issued on 18 August 1944 enabling the decorations to be awarded in peacetime.
-Also in 1944, Mannerheim (1867–1951) was designated as Grand Master for life.